alainkueng/BINF4241-group08/Assignment 5/ANSWERS.md

 characters, because this could be exploited.

-* While the game is on, the players should be able to input the color, number, of a card or the identifier for an action card (e.g. "Yellow 5", "Green 3" or "Red Draw 2", "Wild Draw 4 Blue", "Yellow Reverse", "Blue Skip", "Wild Red").
+* While the game is on, the players should be able to input the color, number, of a card or the identifier for an action card (e.g. "Yellow 5", "Green 3" or "Red Draw 2", "Wild Draw 4 Blue", "Yellow Reverse", "Blue Skip", "Wild Red") and before that any claims (e.g. "UNO Yellow 5", "Claim UNO Yellow 5", "Claim Plus Four Yellow 5").
 The color provided after a wild card defines the next color to play.
-Enemy players can claim a missing "UNO"-call or a illegal "Wild Draw 4" by providing the input "Claim Wild Draw 4" or "Claim UNO".
-A player can of course also draw a card, which will be done with the "Draw" input.
-If the input is not recognizable, the game should ask for a retry.

-* If a player has only two cards and wants to play one of them it is possible that he/she inputs "UNO" first, before declaring his turn, this is the only time it is possible, that a player can give two inputs but the first must be "UNO" otherwise, you only have the possibility to provide one input (if the input is correct and you're not asked to retry as stated above).
+* If a player has only two cards and wants to play one of them it is possible that he/she inputs "UNO" first, before declaring his turn, this is the only time it is possible.

 ##### b.
 What should happen with the inputs: